 M.S. and early stage Ph.D.
 Research Document (Direct): This process addresses outcomes 1 and 3.
-Assessment and analysis will begin on March 1st.
-Results will be reported for the current academic year by May 31st.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.

-All early stage microEP students are required to create a research description document to both help them fully understand their proposed research and to assist in communicating the goals and limits of their proposed research with their committee members.
+All early stage MicroEP students are required to create a research description document to both help them fully understand their proposed research and to assist in communicating the goals and limits of their proposed research with their committee members.
 It is updated each semester with progress made and current issues hampering progress.
 When a Ph.D. student completes the Ph.D.
-Candidacy Research Proposal then this document is no longer required.
+Candidacy Research Proposal, this document is no longer required.